SK-Electronics-Consulting/flux-neutral-coil-generator/README.md

 This tool will have several limitations in it's current state.

-1. It will not check for manufacturability of the coil
+1. It will not check for manufacturability of the coil.
+However, you can do this in PCBNew.
 1. It will not check all conditions of if it will make a shape that's not plausible.
 1. At it's current setup, it will only generate a 2 layer configuration.

 ## To dos!

 1. TODO: Account for trace thickness in gap creation.
+1. TODO: Fix the sign of the various variables.
+It feels like often the +/- is counter intuitive within the calculations.
+1. TODO: Add some niceties in documentation within the Wizard